ehmicky/digital-art/README.md

 Created with After Effects.

-[Video](light.wmv) of a light travelling with some music.
+[Video](light.webm) of a light travelling with some music.

 ## Logos

 Created with Gimp and Inkscape.
-Please see the [following repository](https://github.com/ehmicky/design) for more logos.
+More logos can be found in the [following repository](https://github.com/ehmicky/design).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/ehmicky/design/main/handle-cli-error/handle-cli-error_dark.svg"/>